Château de Bagatelle

+The château also became famous as a reference point for the duel scene in the affaire: An Incident at the Opera Ball on Mardi Gras in 1778.

 Origins

-The château is a glorified playground, actually a maison de plaisance intended for brief stays while hunting in the Bois de Boulogne in a party atmosphere.
+The château is a maison de plaisance intended for brief stays while hunting in the Bois de Boulogne in a party atmosphere.
 The French word bagatelle, from the Italian word bagatella, means a trifle or little decorative nothing.
 Initially, a small hunting lodge was built on the site for the Maréchal d'Estrées in 1720.

 In 1775, the Comte d'Artois, Louis XVI's brother, purchased the property from the Prince de Chimay.
 The Comte soon had the existing house torn down, with plans to rebuild.
-Famously, Marie-Antoinette wagered against the Comte, her brother-in-law, that the new château could not be completed within three months.
-The Comte engaged the neoclassical architect François-Joseph Bélanger to design the building that remains in the park today.
+Marie Antoinette wagered against the Comte, her brother-in-law, that the new château could not be completed within three months.
+The Comte engaged the Neoclassical architect François-Joseph Bélanger to design the building that remains in the park today.

-The Comte won his bet, completing the house, the only residence ever designed and built expressly for him, in sixty-three days, from September 1777.
+The Comte won his bet by completing the house (the only residence ever designed and built expressly for him) in sixty-three days, from September 1777.
 It is estimated that the project, which came to include manicured gardens, employed eight hundred workers and cost over three million livres.
 Bélanger's brother-in-law, Jean-Démosthène Dugourc, provided much of the decorative detail.

-The central domed feature was a music-room.
+The central domed feature was a music room.
 The master bedroom was fitted up in the manner of a military tent, and Hubert Robert executed a set of six Italianate landscapes for the bathroom.
 Most of the furnishings were provided by numerous Parisian marchand-merciers, notably Dominique Daguerre, and a decorative painter was A.-L. Delabrière.